Edouard-Legoupil/kobocruncher/README.md

 Contributions to the packages are welcome.
 Please read first the [contribution guidelines](CONTRIBUTING.html), follow the [code of conduct](CODE_OF_CONDUCT.html) and use the [issue template](ISSUE_TEMPLATE.html).

-## References and rational for the package
+## References

+ *  JIPS Essential Toolkit, "How do we process and prepare data for analysis":  https://jet.jips.org/wp-content/uploads/Guidance-Data-Processing-Phase5-JET.pdf

 The package falls into the category of Automatic Data Exploration package (see an [extensive review here](https://github.com/mstaniak/autoEDA-resources)) and mostly act as a __wrapper__ for different specialized packages from the [tidyverse](https://www.tidyverse.org/) .